structurizr/dsl/docs/language-reference.md

 p -> ss "Uses"
 ```

 Identifiers are only needed where you plan to reference the element/relationship.
+The following characters may be used when defining an identifier: `a-zA-Z_0-9`

 ### Identifier scope